MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Imaging of Minipig Mandible

 Mandibles were then scanned with a SkyScan 1273 (Fig. 5).
 Imaging parameters included an acceleration voltage of 100 kV, a current of 80 μA, and an isotropic voxel size of 21 μm (panel A) or 9 μm (panels B and C).
-For the visualization shown in panel A, we recorded 3601 projection images over a sample rotation of 360° (3072 x 1944 px, 5 averaged to one, each exposed for 225 ms).
-For the visualizations shown in panels B and C, we recorded 2401 projection images over a sample rotation of 360° (5 averaged to one, each exposed for 225 ms).
+For the visualization shown in panel A, we recorded 3601 projection images (3072 x 1944 px, 5 averaged to one, each exposed for 225 ms) over a sample rotation of 360°.
+For the visualizations shown in panels B and C, we recorded 2401 projection images (5 averaged to one, each exposed for 225 ms) over a sample rotation of 360°.
 In addition, two horizontally overlapping projections were stitched to one projection with a size of 4832 x 1944 px to increase the imaged sample volume and cover the full extent of the sample.

 Figure 5: MicroangioCT of the minipig mandibula.
 Panel A displays the visualization of a right minipig hemimandible.
 The vasculature at the bone surface is visible.
 The framed area in A marks the subvolume represented in panel B at higher magnification.
 Panel C displays the transverse section marked in panel B, clearly showing the pulp chamber, root canal, and the corresponding vessels.
 Due to the voxel size of 8–9 μm, microvessels with a diameter of 40 μm or less cannot be visualized in such large samples.

-While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging presents challenges.
-This is due to the presence of high-density metal parts with strong X-ray absorption within the samples.
+While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging remains challenging due to strong X-ray absorption of the high-density metal parts in the samples.
 To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels and metal (titanium) implants.
-We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (Fig. 6), Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
-We acquired 2001 projection images, recorded over a sample rotation of 360°, (2929 x 1944 px, 4 averaged to one, each exposed for 1080 ms).
+As specified in the Introduction, we imaged the μAngiofil-instilled minipig hemimandibula with increased acceleration voltage on a SkyScan 2214 (Fig. 6) to alleviate the problem of the artefacts of the metal implants.
+Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
+We acquired 2001 projection images (2929 x 1944 px, 4 averaged to one, each exposed for 1080 ms), recorded over a sample rotation of 360°.

-In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. 6, Panel C. Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. 6, Panel D) is enabled without requiring a decalcification step.
+In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges with a simple peak finding algorithm (implemented in scipy.signal.find_peaks), as shown in Fig. 6, Panel C. Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. 6, Panel D) is enabled without requiring a decalcification step.

 Figure 6: MicroangioCT of the peri-implant vasculature of a minipig mandibula.
 Panel A: Maximum intensity projection image of the minipig mandible dataset with four metal implants and μAngiofil-perfused vessels.
 Panel B: virtual transversal section through the dataset showing an implant within the mandible.
 The colored circles mark structures with different gray value ranges.
 Corresponding peaks with color legend are marked on the histogram in panel C. Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.